-In order to remain eligible for Federal Aid you need to be making Satisfactory Academic Progress by being in attendance, and passing assignments and exams.
-If you fail to meet SAP, you will become ineligible for US Federal Loans.
+In order to remain eligible for Federal Aid you need to be making Satisfactory Academic Progress (SAP) by being in attendance and passing assignments and exams.
+If you fail to meet SAP, you will become ineligible for Federal Loans.
 For further information, please see the BU SAP policy.

 If you borrow under the US Government William D. Ford Federal Direct Loan Program, you MUST complete Entrance Counseling before we can fully set up your loan request.

-You are also required under US law to complete Exit Counseling shortly before graduating or otherwise leaving school.
+You are also required under US law to complete Exit Counseling shortly before graduating or otherwise leaving the university.

 Both Entrance and Exit Counseling can be completed at StudentLoans.gov.